00fox/Ds2vJoy/README.md

 - Move (stick) or slow (touchpad), the same but adapted for game movements, or precise mouse
 - Sniper (stick) or accuracy (touchpad), extreme precision
 - Raid (stick) or grid (touchpad), move inside a zone whom coordinates are entered in numbers group at the right
-- Last solo checkbox is for when you have together raid/grid and another mouse mode active which one is the default one
+- Last solo checkbox is for when you have together raid/grid and another mouse mode active, to determine which one is the default one

 In this numbers group at the right
 - left ones are for first points, central ones for second point,
-- two last ones are to divide the zone in a grid, then you are always docked to a point of this grid
+- two last ones are to divide the zone in a grid, then you are always docked to a point of this grid (or whole screen)

 A lot of buttons type has been added, for DS and for vJoy